Eric Pratt: Minnesota Senate

 Pratt was elected to the Minnesota Senate in 2012, winning with 55% of the vote over Kathy Busch in the general election on November 6, 2012.
 He was reelected on November 6, 2016, over Ali C. Ali with 69% of the vote.
 In 2020 he won reelected over DFL nominee Sahra Odowa with 62% of the vote.

-In the 90th and 91st Minnesota Legislature he was an Assistant Majority Leader.
-He was also a Majority Whip in the 91st Minnesota Legislature.
+In the 90th and 91st Minnesota Legislature, Pratt was an assistant majority leader.
+He was also a majority whip in the 91st Minnesota Legislature.

 Personal life

-Pratt is married to his wife, Tina.
-They have two children and reside in Prior Lake, Minnesota.
-Pratt is a risk manager.
+Pratt and his wife have two children and reside in Prior Lake, Minnesota.
+Pratt was a financial services risk manager.